Frank LaRose: Tenure

+LaRose sponsored Senate Bill 63, which was signed into law by Governor John Kasich in 2016.
+This bill allowed Ohio residents to register to vote online.

+In 2017, he sponsored legislation to prevent women from having abortions after a fetal diagnosis of Down syndrome.

-LaRose authored legislation to update Ohio’s campaign finance law by allowing campaign finance reports to be filed electronically with local boards of elections.
-This legislation removed the antiquated paper-only filing requirement that municipal, county and local candidates and campaign committees were forced to use when filing with county boards of elections.
-This legislation passed the Ohio Senate in multiple General Assemblies and was finally signed into law in 2019.
+LaRose authored legislation to update Ohio's campaign finance law by allowing campaign finance reports to be filed electronically with local boards of elections.
+This legislation removed the paper-only filing requirement that municipal, county, and local candidates and campaign committees were previously required to use when filing with county boards of elections.
+This legislation passed the Ohio Senate in multiple General Assemblies and was signed into law in 2019.